acesumiami/NASA-NemoNET/README.md

 ```

 ## Directory Structure
-For optimal performance, organize your data like this:
+For optimal performance, organize the data like this:
 ```
 data/
 ├── TrainImages/